Shoragel sultanate: History

-The “Review Book of Iravan Province” shows the existence of 172 villages in Shoragel Sanjak (together with Pambak Province).
-According to the information given during the reign of Nadir Shah, there were 109 villages in Shoragel district as a part of Iravan khanate.
+The “Review Book of Erivan Province” shows the existence of 172 villages in Shoragel Sanjak (together with Pambak Province).
+According to the information given during the reign of Nadir Shah, there were 109 villages in Shoragel district as a part of Erivan khanate.

 In 1804, Russian troops invaded Shoragel resulting in the exodus of large portion of the local :Muslim population and the final abolition of the Shoragel sultanate in 1805.
 Abandoned villages were eventually inhabited by the Armenian population resettled from Ottoman Empire.
 Those records were mentioned three decades later in the "Review of Russian possessions beyond the Caucasus" printed by Russian State Department for External Trade in 1836.

-Part of the Shoragel residents, mainly Karapapakh Turks, left their lands in the wake of the Russo-Turkish war in 1807 and found refuge in the territories of Iravan khanate and Kars pashalyk.
+Part of the Shoragel residents, mainly Karapapakh Turks, left their lands in the wake of the Russo-Turkish war in 1807 and found refuge in the territories of Erivan khanate and Kars pashalyk.